TravisWheelerLab/ULTRA/README.md

 make
 ```
 ## Basic usage
 A list of all flags and options can be seen with `ultra -h`.
 To annotate tandem repeats with ULTRA use `ultra [options] <path to FASTA file>`.
-The following examples some common use cases.
+The following examples demonstrate common use cases.

 <details>
 <summary>Example 1 - Default settings</summary>